 Take the example of Molly Diehl.
 After enrolling in the program as a junior at Gibault Catholic High School in Waterloo, Illinois, she was able to tackle enough advanced coursework that she started at SLU with sophomore-student status.

 It should be noted that expectations for program participants are high.
 Qualifying high school courses maintain the same rigor and demands as courses taught on campus.

 Eligible students are required to have teacher and school approval and meet the following requirements:

 - Juniors and Seniors: minimum of 3.0 on 4.0 scale, or with a 2.5-2.99 with parent permission.

 - Sophomores: minimum of 3.0 on 4.0 scale and parent permission.

 - Freshman: minimum of 3.0 on 4.0 scale, score in the 90th percentile of standardized test and parent permission.

-The program is available to institutions regionally, nationally, and with the support of the International Partnership for Education Research and Communication (IPERC), the 1818 Program has become a college credit option for thousands of students worldwide.
+The program is available to institutions regionally, nationally and internationally.
+The 1818 Program has become a college credit option for thousands of students worldwide.